SeanMcP/seanmcp.com/talks/index.md

 ## Workshops

-### 2020

 - Publishing to npm - Niche
+- What's in a node module? - TSYS

+## Lightning Talks

-- The Right Abstraction - Niche
+- The Right Abstraction

-### 2019

-- Async Data Fetching in React - Niche
+- Async Data Fetching in React
-- Modern State Management in React - Niche
+- Modern State Management in React
-- Layouts with CSS Grid - Niche
+- Layouts with CSS Grid
-- Avoiding "Prop Drilling" - TSYS
+- Avoiding "Prop Drilling"

 ## Meetups